port-labs/port-docs/docs/exporters/github-exporter/exporting-files.md

 # Exporting files

-By the end of this tutorial, we will have a `microservice` Blueprint that contains an auto-synced `REAMDE.md` file and `repository URL` from GitHub to Port properties.
+By the end of this tutorial, we will have a `microservice` Blueprint that contains an auto-synced `README.md` file into a Port property.

 1. Create a `microservice` Blueprint and `port-app-config.yml` configuration file.